Cr.image by Suzanne Phoenix

 Alistair Fowler

-Alistair Fowler (he/him) is an award-winning artist working between Melbourne/Naarm and the Daylesford Macedon Ranges on Wurundjeri and Dja Dja Wurrung Country.
-Inspired by his deep connection to the natural world, his work explores the fragility and patchwork nature of the human condition with a sense of play and emotional familiarity.
+Alistair Fowler (he/him) is an award-winning artist based across Melbourne Naarm and the Daylesford Macedon Ranges region, on Wurundjeri and Dja Dja Wurrung Country, respectfully.
+Inspired by the natural world, his work explores the fragility and patchwork nature of the human condition, evoking familiarity with a sense of play.
+Working across ceramics, drawing, painting, and woodwork, Alistair creates enigmatic and inventive ceramic creatures and distinctive glaze finishes, often incorporating upcycled and found materials.
+His practice centres on ceramic sculpture, reflecting his background in building and antique conservation and a meticulous attention to detail.

 Ivan Sun